USS Belleau Wood (CVL-24) Areas With Asbestos Exposure

 USS Belleau Wood (CVL-24)

-Everyone who served on the USS Belleau Wood (CVL-24) inhaled the asbestos fibers and is at risk for developing lung disease
+Everyone who served on the USS Belleau Wood (CVL-24) inhaled the asbestos fibers and is at risk for developing cancers and lung diseases

 If you have a cancer diagnosis please contact us